-The QC Review Process
+The OC Review Process

-In conjunction with the 2014 Rep and Warrant Framework, we increased the focus on post-purchase QC reviews earlier in the loan life cycle.
-We review a statistical random sample of newly acquired performing mortgage loans and we augment this random sample with targeted, discretionary sampling employing a number of technology tools and internal models to more accurately identify loans with characteristics that merit further scrutiny in discretionary reviews.
+In conjunction with the New Rep and Warrant Framework, we increased the focus on post-purchase QC reviews earlier in the loan life cycle.
+We review a statistically valid random sample of newly acquired performing mortgage loans and we augment this random sample with targeted, discretionary sampling employing a number of technology tools and internal models to more accurately identify loans with characteristics that merit further scrutiny in discretionary reviews.
 The use of these tools or models may result in some lenders having a higher percentage of loans selected for review depending on the amount of data characteristics that indicate potential loan defects.

 Our current objective is to complete comprehensive reviews on loans when the files are initially selected and reviewed.
 It is not our intention to re-review the eligibility or underwriting of loans previously reviewed.
-This is particularly the case with respect to sampled performing loans for which the borrower subsequently meets the payment history requirements of the 2014 Rep and Warrant Framework.
+This is particularly the case with respect to sampled performing loans for which the borrower subsequently meets the payment history requirements of the New Rep and Warrant Framework.
 However, if at any time we obtain additional information that indicates that a violation of one of the life of loan selling representations and warranties may have occurred, we may at our discretion request the related mortgage file or files for an additional quality control review.

-In addition to conducting random and discretionary QC reviews on newly-acquired loans, our current quality control process includes the completion of an electronic analysis of all defaulted loans that remain subject to a repurchase obligation on the part of the lender at the time of the default or, in the case of certain loans for which lender relief was granted at the time of acquisition, for a period of 36 months from acquisition.
-The objective is to determine if it is reasonable that a loan defect exists that will result in a request for repurchase by the lender.
+In addition to conducting random and discretionary QC reviews on newly-acquired loans, our current quality control process includes the completion of an electronic analysis of all defaulted loans that remain subject to a repurchase obligation on the part of the lender at the time of the default.
+The objective is to determine if it is reasonable that a loan defect exists that will result in a defect that will result in a request for repurchase by the lender.
 This electronic analysis may trigger referral to a specialist for a detailed review.
 Such analysis takes into account prior review experience, the nature and circumstances of the borrower default, the timing and prior payment history of the borrower, the current status of the loan or property and other data elements.

-For loans that were not subject to our quality control review and that first became delinquent after the borrower met the payment history requirements of the 2014 Rep and Warrant Framework, we may conduct a nonperforming quality control review if we become aware of information that would indicate a violation of one of the life of loan selling representations and warranties described above.
+For loans that were not subject to our quality control review and that first became delinquent after the borrower met the payment history requirements of the New Rep and Warrant Framework, we may conduct a nonperforming quality control review if we become aware of information that would indicate a violation of one of the life of loan selling representations and warranties described above.